 3. Plan your shots

 Now to the right-hand side: the visuals.
 This is where you’ll describe the imagery of your video, and delineate what should be shown when.
+Paying close attention to visual elements ensures that each shot enhances the song’s mood and storytelling.
 This allows you to pair camera shots and camera angles with moments of the song.

 4. Time your script

 With music videos, timing is everything.
-You want to make sure your concept is fitting within the timing of the song.
+You want to make sure your concept fits within the timing of the song.
+A well-planned music video screenplay helps align every shot with the song’s rhythm and pacing.
 With a music video script, you can mark how much time each section should take.

 5. Get feedback

-These steps can feel complicated, but using StudioBinder’s AV script software, they’re intuitive and simple.
+These steps can feel complicated, but using StudioBinder’s AV script software and a music video script template, they’re intuitive and simple.

 2. Make a storyboard and shot list